-2. Power down at the end of the work day.
+- Power down at the end of the workday.

-Many offices have the ability to let in copious amounts of sunlight.
-Using natural light can allow for overhead lights to be turned off for the majority of the work day.
+Many offices can let in copious amounts of sunlight.
+Using natural light can allow for overhead lights to be turned off for the majority of the workday.

-5. Have the office HVAC (heating, venting, and air conditioning) system cleaned and maintained on a regular basis.
+- Have the office HVAC (heating, venting, and air conditioning) system cleaned and maintained regularly.

 The thermostat does not need to maintain an ideal office temperature during non-working days and hours.
 At night and on weekends, the thermostat can be raised in warm weather and lowered in cold weather.
 The recommended temperatures are above 80 degrees in the summer and below 65 degrees in the winter.
 While you wouldn’t want to maintain these temperatures during work hours, there is no reason to maintain perfect working temperatures, when no one is working.